cloudControl/documentation/Platform documentation.md

 Apps are a container for the repository and its branches, deployments and users.
 Creating an app allows you to add or remove users to an app giving them access to the source code as well as allowing them to manage the deployments.

 Creating an app is easy.
-Simply specify a name and the desired type.
+Simply specify a name and the desired type to determine which [buildpack](#buildpacks) to use.

 ~~~
 $ cctrlapp APP_NAME create php